mikey-no/cert_tool/README.md

 ## Run the api web interface to the root CA

-Assuming your CA is running from: 'ca_url.example.internal'
+Assuming your CA is running from a host with this fqdn: 'ca_url.example.internal'

 ```commandline
 python .\app\main_api.py --prefix dev --create_root